Childhood and Education Journey of Selena Gomez in Timeline

 In April 2020, Selena Gomez revealed she has bipolar disorder.

-In June 2020, Selena Gomez supported the Black Lives Matter movement, lending her Instagram account to Alicia Garza, co-creator of Black Lives Matter and one of the founders of Black Futures Lab.
+In June 2020, Selena Gomez lent her Instagram account to Alicia Garza, co-creator of Black Lives Matter, to support the Black Lives Matter movement.

-In 2020, Selena Gomez founded the cosmetic company Rare Beauty and was featured in the Time 100 list.
+In 2020, Selena Gomez founded the cosmetic company Rare Beauty and non-profit Rare Impact Fund.
+She also appeared in the Time 100 list.

-In 2020, Selena Gomez moved to a $5 million mansion in the Los Angeles neighborhood of Encino, and sold her house in Studio City, Los Angeles for $2.3 million.
+In 2020, Selena Gomez moved to a $5 million mansion in Encino, Los Angeles and sold her house in Studio City, Los Angeles for $2.3 million.

-In May 2021, Selena Gomez participated in the VAX Live: The Concert to Reunite the World concert organized by Global Citizen to promote the distribution of COVID-19 vaccines worldwide through the COVAX program.
+In May 2021, Selena Gomez participated in the VAX Live: The Concert to Reunite the World concert to promote the distribution of COVID-19 vaccines worldwide.

-In June 2021, Selena Gomez signed a UNICEF open letter urging the G7 "to donate more coronavirus vaccines to the international COVAX initiative."
+In June 2021, Selena Gomez signed a UNICEF open letter urging the G7 nations to donate more coronavirus vaccines to the international COVAX initiative.

 The Purpose Driven Life: What on Earth Am I Here For?